open-sauced/intro/CONTRIBUTING.md

 ## Using Markdown for This Project

+We have a [style guide](https://github.com/open-sauced/pizza-verse/blob/main/style-guide.md) to use Markdown for our projects.
+So, when contributing to this project, you must follow this convention.

+### Markdown Basics

 Markdown is a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.

-We have our [style guide](https://github.com/open-sauced/pizza-verse/blob/main/style-guide.md) as the convention to use Markdown for this project that you need to follow.

-### Markdown Basics

-Below are some Markdown elements that you will commonly use in this project with examples, following our convention:
+Below are some Markdown elements that you will commonly use in this project with examples, following our style guide:

 #### 1. Headings